Death...The Brutal Way

 Death...The Brutal Way is the seventh album by Asphyx.
 It was released in June 2009 in Europe by Century Media Records. and in the US by Ibex Moon.
 A limited edition of 1000 copies contains a bonus DVD featuring the band's reunion show from the 2007 Party.San Open Air festival in Bad Berka, Germany.

-It was their first album in nine years since their 2000 album, On the Wings of Inferno.
+It was their first album in nine years since their 2000 album, On the Wings of Inferno, and their first album since 1992’s Last One on Earth to feature vocalist Martin van Drunen.